-If you are a photographer or a freelance photo editor, Adobe is the top software company and it’s Lightroom has everything you need.
+If you are a professional photographer or a freelance photo editor, Adobe is the top software company and it’s Lightroom has everything you need.
 You need to learn how to use Lightroom CC.

 Don’t disappoint if you use an older version.
 Because the things you’re about to learn are independent of version or update.

 No doubt, Adobe Photoshop is the king of image editing software.
-When Adobe released it, everyone wondered, why did Adobe release Lightroom?
-Are they planning to come to an end with Adobe Photoshop?
+But, when Adobe released it, everyone wondered why Adobe released Lightroom.
+Are they planning to come to an end with Adobe?

-But the fact is, Adobe never planned to stop releasing newer versions of Adobe Photoshop with upgraded features and functions.
-They released Adobe Lightroom for three main reasons – sorting, exporting, and post-processing of your photo.
+But the fact is, Adobe never planned to stop releasing newer versions of Photoshop with upgraded features and functions.
+Instead, they released Adobe Lightroom CC for three main reasons – sorting, exporting, and post-processing your photo.

-Since Adobe Photoshop was already a myth itself and full of functions and features, adding a few more features will make it a sophisticated software.
-So, they released Adobe Lightroom.
+Since Adobe Photoshop was already a myth and full of functions and features, adding more features will make it a sophisticated software.
+So, they released Lightroom.

-However, Lightroom workflow and Lightroom presets have become popular among many photographers and customers over the last few years.
+However, Lightroom workflow and Lightroom presets have become popular among photographers and customers over the last few years.
 Its user interface is easy to use.
-With a blink of an eye, you can edit your image.
+In a blink of an eye, you can edit your photos like a pro.

-Adobe Lightroom is a software that assists its user in editing photos and managing files efficiently.
-And most importantly, you can organize images into folders as per your requirement.
+Lightroom is a powerful software that assists users in editing photos and managing files efficiently.
+And most importantly, you can organize images into folders as required.

 Following a no-nonsense layout, it will allow you to manipulate images.
-Interestingly, using this software, you can manage any images quickly and proficiently.
+Interestingly, using this software, you can manage photos quickly and proficiently.

 Let me give an example.

-You have taken an image of a squirrel that is darker, and you want to make the image lighter when you are manipulating the image with it.
+You have taken an image of a darker squirrel, and you want to make it lighter when manipulating the image with it.

 It is non-destructive editing software.
 Moreover, you are changing the preview or thumbnail version of the original image.

 This is another top question that many people ask.
 It might not fulfill your expectations if you consider it another image editing software.
-And you will find it as a different image editing software than Photoshop.
+And you will find it as a different software than Photoshop.

-First of all, when you make a change to any of your images using it, that change will show up only in this software.
+First, when you change any of your images using it, that change will show up only in this software.

 What is the meaning of this?

 Let’s say; you have increased the brightness of an image.
-You may be surprised to realize that if you open the image in any other software, you will not see a brighter look than usual.
+However, you may be surprised to realize that opening the image in any other software will not see a brighter look than usual.
 The fact is, the original file remains untouched.

 You can’t disable this option since this feature is built-in.

-Now, the next question is, if the edited images are only visible in this software, then why are professionals using it?
+Now, the next question is, if the edited images are only visible in this software, then why are professionals using them?

-However, you can see edited photos using any other software.
+However, you can see edited photographs using any other software.
 How?
 I believe some of you have already got the answer – exports.

-When you do any kind of editing, these edits will show up only in this app.
+When you do any editing, these will show up only in this app.
 And when you export an image – all the edits will come into the photo you have done.

-So, after doing a lot of edits of an image using this adobe software, to see them in any other software, the fix is pretty straightforward.
+After doing a lot of edits of an image using this Adobe software to see them in any other software, the fix is pretty straightforward.

-Re-open Lightroom, click on the right button of the mouse, Export > Export, and export the image depending on your requirement.
+Re-open Lightroom, click on the mouse’s right button, Export, to do it depending on your requirement.

-Also, the copy which you have exported right now, you will find all the edits in this image.
+Also, your copy will find all the edits in this image.

-Now, why is this process better than editing on the original image?
+Now, why is this process better than editing the original image?

-Many reasons are behind it, but the most beneficial reason is, it is non-destructive editing.
-Means, no changes are happening in your original photo, the original photo is staying without any modifications.
+There are many reasons behind it, but the most practical reason is non-destructive editing.
+This means no changes are happening in your original photo.
+So the actual image stays without any modifications.

 The Lightroom makes it terrible to disintegrate anything outside of repairs unintentionally.

 For other photo editing software, you can’t do the same thing.
-For example, you opened an image, cropped the image, saved it, and exited Photoshop.
+For example, you opened an image, cropped it, saved it, and exited Photoshop.
 Here, your original image gets cropped permanently.

 Ease Photo Organizing

-Another thing is, images in your computer will not automatically show in the application, it will show if you import them in Lightroom.
+Another thing is images on your computer will not automatically show in the application.
+However, it will show if you add them to Lightroom.

-Not only this feature but also there are some other features available that will amaze you for sure.
+Not only this feature but also some other features available that will amaze you for sure.

-You liked a particular image, and you want to find it later when necessary.
-So, you want to mark so that you can find it in the future effortlessly.
+You liked a particular image and want to find it later when necessary.
+So, you want to mark it so you can find it effortlessly in the future.

-You can flag the image or give a 5-star rating or add the image to the “Best Photo” collection, and many more options are available to accomplish this task.
+You can flag the image, give a 5-star rating, or add the image to the “Best Photo” collection, and many more options are available to accomplish this task.

-Adobe Lightroom is one of the best image editors that a photographer can rely on, undoubtedly.
+Adobe Lightroom is undoubtedly one of the best image editors a photographer can rely on.

 Ability to Edit Raw Photos

-Adobe Lightroom is not all about sorting your images; you also can edit your pictures as per your requirement.
+Adobe Lightroom is not all about sorting your images; you can also edit your pictures as required.

-Besides, many photographers are out there who love the photo editing functions of Lightroom and use it for post-processing functions.
+Besides, many photographers are out there who love the photo-processing functions of Lightroom and use it for post-processing functions.
 Even a person can do graphic design with it.

-Now I believe one question popped up in your mind.
+Now one question popped up in your mind.
 What are the post-processing features it has?

 In a nutshell, it is an excellent option to edit your images.
-Don’t assume that it is a seasonal software and will assist you very few times.
-Without any hesitation, you can use this software as your primary tool for editing photos.
+Please don’t assume it is seasonal software and will assist you very few times.
+You can use this software as your primary tool.

 Photo Exporting Directly from Devices

 Such as, you need to send many images to one of your friends.
-We all know email services like Gmail have limitations on the file size – so while sending, you may need to change the resolution of your images.
-This way, the quality of your images is getting disturbed.
+We all know email services like Gmail have limitations on file size – so while sending, you may need to change the resolution of your images.
+This way, the quality of your pictures is getting disturbed.

 At this point, you have to shrink the images that you will send.
-You can send 1000-pixel photos at 20% compression instead of 4000-pixel images at 0% compression.
+For example, you can send 1000-pixel photos at 20% compression instead of 4000-pixel images at 0%.

 And it is an excellent performer at this type of task.
 You can easily resize your photo.
-Also, you can effortlessly export an image in any setting.
+Also, you can effortlessly export photos in any setting.

 Don’t get worried, thinking your original image gets deleted.
-Because when you export an image to the Lightroom with a specific size, it is just a copy of that image.
-This image will receive a new name, and you can send, modify, or delete the images as per your need without affecting the original image.
+Because when you export an image to Lightroom with a specific size, it is just a copy of that image.
+This image will receive a new name; you can send, modify, or delete the images as needed without affecting the original image.

 What is the meaning of that?

-Whatever edits you do either balance brightness, adjust contrast, provide 5-star rating to the image, flagging it, etc. – every time your edited images are saved somewhere in your computer, and obviously, no change is happening to the original images.
-Where does it get saved then?
-In Catalog.
+Whatever edits you do, balance brightness, white balance, adjust contrast, provide a 5-star rating to the image, flag it, etc. – every time your edited images are saved somewhere on your computer, no change happens to the original images.

-Lightroom catalog is a file where you will find your every single change and adjustments of your image.
-And the great news is, it will not eat away much space on your computer.
-Thousands of adjusted images will take only 300mb space.
+Lightroom catalog is a file where you will find every change and adjustment of your image.
+And the great news is it will not waste much space on your computer.
+Thousands of adjusted photos will take only 300MB of space.
 Great!

-It will become more complicated if you want to dive deep into the catalog, it will become more complicated for you.
-Even if you can use several catalogs by sending a catalog of images to your friends or on several computers, you can use the same catalog.
+It will become more complicated if you want to dive deep.
+You can use the same catalog even if you can use several by sending images to your friends or on several computers.

 The good news is; this option can be used if only you need it.
-All you need to do is first learn how to add photos in a catalog file.
-The images will not be saved into the catalog by default.
+First, you must learn how to add photos.
+The images will not be saved by default.
 You need to save them.

 Just after opening a photo in Lightroom, you will find a box named “Import..” and the box is placed at the left side bottom of the window.